aemmcpdev/AEM-LLM-Connector/README.md

 ### 🎯 Vision: Prompt-First AEM Development

-Shift from manual AEM development to prompt-first development — allowing architects, designers, and developers to build entire page structures, content models, and components with conversational instructions.
+Shift from manual AEM development to prompt-first development — allowing architects, designers, and developers to build entire page structures, content models, and components with conversational instructions using local, self-hosted LLMs.

-This tool aims to be your developer copilot inside AEM — not just generating code, but transforming how AEM projects are built, reviewed, and delivered.
+This tool aims to be your developer copilot inside AEM — not just generating code, but transforming how AEM projects are built, reviewed, and delivered, all while maintaining complete control over your AI infrastructure.

 ## Contributing